 Enable I2C broadcast for I2C slaves

-So that all participants on the I2C bus can be notified across the board, there is a broadcast address of “0”.
-The zero is therefore firmly defined as the address for broadcast messages and should not be used by any other slave.
+So that all nodes on the I2C bus can be notified across the board, there is the broadcast address "0".
+So the zero is fixed defined as the address for broadcast messages and should not be used by any other slave.

-By default, a microcontroller does not respond to this address.
-This must first be activated by setting the corresponding control bit.
-All you have to do is insert the following line into the “setup()” function of your program code.
+By default a microcontroller does not respond to this address.
+This has to be activated by setting the corresponding control bit.
+You just have to insert the following line into the "setup()" function of your program code.

 TWAR = (address << 1) | 1; // enable listening on broadcast messages